-I'm an Assistant Research Scientist, and Deputy Director of the Galactic Center Group at UCLA.
+I'm an Associate Research Scientist, and Deputy Director of the Galactic Center Group at UCLA.
 My research interest is in understanding the formation of the nuclei of galaxies, nearby dwarf galaxies, and adaptive optics.

 Email : tdo [at] astro.ucla.edu